TTUNEPH2025/GN/docs/Anti-GBM.md

     • Data with IV cyclophosphamide limited, but can be used"] n8 --> n11["To be continued until anti-GBM titers are negative
-    • typically after 14 days of treatment"] n9 --> n12["Continue for a duration of 6 months"]
-    n10 --> n13["Continue for a duration of 3 months"] & n14["If patient not able to tolerate or not responding to cyclophosphamide consider
+    • typically after 14 days of treatment"] n9 --> n12["Continue for a duration of 6 months and then taper over a period of 6 months"] n10 --> n13["Continue for a duration of 6 months"] & n14["If patient not able to tolerate or not responding to cyclophosphamide consider
     • Rituximab or Mycophenolate Mofetil"] n13 --> n15["Persistent Anti-GBM titers after 3 months
     • Treat with either Azothioprine or mycophenolate in combo w/steroids